FC Flatmap

 The FC flatmap is a tool that provides the semantic description of all anatomical locations in the mammalian body along with the connectivity of networks that transfer information (neural connectivity) or mass flow (blood vessels and lymphatics) between these locations.
+Learn more about Flatmaps and how to access them

-The purpose of the FC map is primarily to capture the semantics and connectivity of the body’s anatomical and physiological organisation, and to provide an interface for building composite models.
+The purpose of the FC map is primarily to capture the semantics and connectivity of the body’s anatomical and physiological organization, and to provide an interface for building composite models.
 The information is provided by the SCKAN knowledgebase and is consistent with the ‘Anatomical Connectivity’ (AC) flatmap and the 3D whole-body models for each species.
 In the near future, it will provide a user interface to modeling studies that will be designed to address the integrative physiological function of the body.

 When first loading the FC flatmap, all organ systems and connectivity are hidden.
 Users are able to use the systems legend (control G below) to select their systems of interest to make them visible.
 Connectivity relevant to the system(s) will also be displayed.

-A. Search within display: This feature allows searching within the current map displayed.
+This feature allows searching within the current map displayed.

-B. Map controls: These icons manipulate the view of the map, toggle the map information and create a permalink of the current status of the map.
+These icons manipulate the view of the map, toggle the map information and create a permalink of the current status of the map.
 Hover over each icon for more information.

-D. Zoom controls: The map can be zoomed in and out with these controls.
+The map can be zoomed in and out with these controls.
 The right-most button allows a fit-to-window display.
 Note that zooming in/out can also be achieved by scrolling or with a pinch/spread gesture on a mouse trackpad.

-E. Display settings: The display of the flatmap can be manipulated by clicking the computer icon.
+The display of the flatmap can be manipulated by clicking the computer icon.
 This prompts an interface that allows the user to change the background colour, the organs display and the outlines display.

-F. Pathways: The latter part of the box in the lower left corner is a legend for the pathways on the FC flatmap.
+The latter part of the box in the lower left corner is a legend for the pathways on the FC flatmap.
 Interacting with the legend allows for triggering the display of desired pathways.

-G. Systems: The upper part of the box in the lower left corner is a legend for controlling the display of the organ systems on the FC flatmap.
+The upper part of the box in the lower left corner is a legend for controlling the display of the organ systems on the FC flatmap.

-H. Beta tag: Note that the current state of the FC flatmap is under production.
+Note that the current state of the FC flatmap is under production.
 Hover over the beta tag for more information.

 Interacting with the display